phillipro89/pointalize/pointalize-faq-markup/readme.txt

 == Screenshots ==

+1. Adding an FAQ in the WordPress editor using a native “Details” block.
-1. Validation in Google’s Rich Results Test showing the generated FAQPage JSON-LD.
+2. Validation in Google’s Rich Results Test showing the generated FAQPage JSON-LD.

 == Author ==